gigleer/gigleer-web/src/pages/about/index.md

 ##### Our mission

 In an uncertain world that we live in today due to covid-19 and where 25% of Gen-Z are unemployed we want to make a difference.
-We want to give Gen-Z a real chang for them to get into the job sector, get indepence, live their own life and reach their own goals and dreams.
+We want to give Gen-Z a real chance for them to get into the job sector, get indepence, live their own life and reach their own goals and dreams.
 That is why we built Gigleer.

-With Gigleer we connect employees and Gigleers with "on the go work" and learning platform.
+With Gigleer we connect employees and Gigleers with "on the go work" and a learning platform.